 Suicide in Canada

-Today in Canada 10 people will end their lives by suicide; up to 200 others will attempt so.
+Today in Canada 12 people will end their lives by suicide.

 For each death by suicide, the World Health Organization estimates 10 people are deeply affected.
-Today in Canada, 10 deaths by suicide will leave up to 100 people in a state of bereavement.
-Beyond these people, up to 100 additional people will also affected by the death.
-According to Statistics Canada, between 2014 and 2018 there were an average of 4,121 suicides per year, which means over 400,000 people bereaving suicide loss each year.
-Even more people are suffering from suicidal thoughts, e.g. in 2015 over 3,396,000 Canadians aged 12 and over had suicide-related thoughts and behaviours.
+In Canada, 12 deaths by suicide will leave up to 120 people in a state of bereavement.
+Beyond these people, up to 120 additional people will also affected by the death.

 To be certain, suicide is a critical public health issue in Canada.
-Suicide is currently ranked as the 9th leading cause of death in this country.
+Suicide is the second leading cause of death among youth and young adults (15-34 years old).

 Public Health Agency of Canada analysis of Statistics Canada Vital Statistics Death Database and Canadian Institute for Health Information Hospital Morbidity Database